 Map Showing Current and Future Road Alignment

-In addition to traffic changes implemented in July, starting likely next week crews will:
+In addition to traffic changes implemented in July, crews will:

-While the cycle track work is going on, no parking will be allowed on Idaho, as traffic will be reduced to one lane and shifted to the South.
+While the cycle track work is going on, no parking will be allowed on Idaho Street as traffic will be reduced to one lane and shifted to the south.
 Parking will also be off-limits along 2nd Street in order for traffic to continue to flow in both directions.

 Pedestrians will be rerouted to the side of the street furthest from the work.
-In addition, for the first two weeks of August the crossing at Avenue A and Idaho will be closed.
-St. Luke’s employees and other pedestrians will instead need to use the west side of First Street.
+In addition, the crossing at Avenue A and Idaho will be closed.
+St. Luke’s employees and other pedestrians will instead need to use the west side of First Street during the construction.

 For patients receiving care at MSTI, please note the drop-off area will remain accessible throughout construction.
 Concrete work will be done in phases to keep one driveway passable.
 When the east entrance is closed, drivers will use the west driveway and pull into the parking garage.
 St. Luke’s attendants will assist patients entering MSTI’s west door.
 When the west driveway is closed, drivers will enter the half-circle and drop-off patients at the front door.
 To protect patients, parking along the south side of the half-circle will be temporarily off-limits.
 Central Paving intends to do the work over two, three day periods to minimize the impact on MSTI patients, and will provide advance notice prior to the work.
 Signs will be posted to help guide drivers.